vottini/jsonbp/docs/schema.md

 }
 ```

-They can also be defined just in place, it's not necessary to register them using the "node" directive beforehand.
+They can also have a just in place definition, not being necessary to register them using the "node" directive beforehand.
 The car example above could very well be defined like:

 ```
 car_sale {